 Lung Cancer Screening

-Patients at a high risk for developing lung cancer may be eligible for a lung cancer screening CT scan.
+If you are at a high risk for developing lung cancer, you may be eligible for a lung cancer screening CT scan.
 The purpose of this test is to look for lung cancers and catch them at an early stage when they can be treated more effectively.
-Some patients, depending on their type of insurance and if they meet certain age, smoking history and current health requirements, may be covered for a lung cancer screening CT scan.
+Depending on your age, smoking history and current health you may be eligible for a lung cancer screening CT scan.
 This low-dose chest CT scan is performed here at BMC.
-Before scheduling a screening CT, patients must speak with their primary care physician or one of the physicians at BMC's Lung Nodule Clinic about the risks and benefits of this test and whether lung cancer screening is right for them.
-Please ask your doctor for more information.
+Before scheduling a screening CT, you must speak to your primary care provider or one of the clinicians at BMC's Lung Nodule Clinic about the risks and benefits of this test and whether lung cancer screening is right for you.

 The following PDF provides general information for patients who might be considering whether to undergo lung cancer screening: